 - How do you handle changes or upgrades during the building process?

 - Who will supervise our project?
-How often will he/she be on site?
+How often will they be on site?

-- Do you provide assistance for selecting design finishes?
+- Do you provide assistance in selecting design finishes?
 Can I choose finishes outside of your contracted companies?

-In this post, we covered: (1) how to choose a custom home builder, (2) what determines a GOOD builder, and (3) 15 questions you should be asking each potential builder.
+In this episode, we covered: (1) how to choose a custom home builder, (2) what determines a GOOD builder, and (3) 10 questions you should be asking every single potential builder that you interview.
 We also discussed some red flags to look out for when interviewing builders.